michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 ### Requirements

 The code is designed to be run with Python 3 and will not work with Python 2.
-It is reccomended to set up a python virtual environment (example using [Conda](https://conda.io/en/latest/)).
+It is recommended to set up a python virtual environment (example using [Conda](https://conda.io/en/latest/)).
 The code was tested and runs with Python 3.6.

 The code also makes use of the following libraries: for simplicity, we provide conda and pip requirements file for automatically installing the specified version of the library to guarantee compatibility:
  * scikit-learn
  * matplotlib
- * pathos
+ * *pathos*
  * pandas
  * numpy
  * numba

+All the above, apart from *pathos* are available through conda: pathos needs to be installed through pip (all instructions given below).
 We also use our own externally packaged `mpctools` library.
 Instructions are provided below for setting it up.

 ### Installation Procedure